michiya/azure-storage-logging/README.rst

     Windows Azure Storage and your application, ``http`` and ``https`` are supported.

-    You can specify the *batch* and the *batch_size* if you want to use batch transaction when creating new log entities.
-If the *batch* is ``True``, all new log entities will be transferred to the table at a time when the number of log messages reaches the *batch_size*.
+    You can specify the *batch_size* in an integer if you want to use batch transaction when creating new log entities.
+If the *batch_size* is greater than 1, all new log entities will be transferred to the table at a time when the number of log messages reaches the *batch_size*.
     Otherwise, a new log entity will be transferred to the table every time a logging is performed.
-The *batch_size* is set to 100 (maximum number of entities in a batch transaction for Windows Azure Storage table) by default, and is ignored when the *batch* is ``False``.
+The *batch_size* must be up to 100 (maximum number of entities in a batch transaction for Windows Azure Storage table).

     The *extra_properties* accepts a sequence of bare formatters for **logging.LogRecord** listed